dharmx/vile/README.md

 #### Disclose: Notification Manager

-There are some very specific things that you would need to do for setting up thee notification manager.
+There are some very specific things that you would need to do for setting this up.
 Firstly, grab or, inspect the sample `dunstrc` from the Samples section.
 Take a good look at the rulesets:

 ```ini
 [volume]